A quadratic estimation for the K\"uhnel conjecture on embeddings: Introduction and main result

-A higher-dimensional analogue of the Heawood inequality is the K\"uhnel conjecture \cite[Conjecture B]{Ku94}, cf. Remark \ref{r:hist}.b.
-In a simplified form it states that \emph{for every integer $k>0$ there is $c_k>0$ such that if the union $\Delta^k_n$ of $k$-faces of $n$-simplex embeds into the connected sum $S_g$ of $g$ copies of the Cartesian product $S^k\times S^k$ of two $k$-dimensional spheres, then}
+A higher-dimensional analogue of the Heawood inequality is the K\"uhnel conjecture \ref{c:kuh} on embeddings.
+In a simplified form, it states that \emph{for every integer $k>0$ there is $c_k>0$ such that if $\Delta^k_n$ embeds into $S_g^{2k}$, then}